-The beauty of Belize is that you can easily spend your whole trip outside of major cities.
-Whether that’s sleeping besides the Turneffe islands Atoll or along the Placencia Peninsula.
-But if you’re willing to put paradise on hold for a day, then Belize City harbors a fascinating history, colorful colonial-era buildings and some attractions of its own.
+The beauty of Belize is that you can easily spend your whole trip outside of major cities, whether that’s sleeping beside the Turneffe islands Atoll or along the Placencia Peninsula.
+But if you’re willing to put paradise on hold for a day, Belize City harbors a fascinating history, colorful colonial-era buildings, and some attractions of its own.

-In Belize City, you’ll also find the Belize Zoo home to almost 50 native species, including howler monkeys, jaguars, and toucans.
-Most of which have been rescued and are undergoing rehabilitation.
+In Belize City, you’ll also find Belize Zoo, which is home to almost 50 native species, including howler monkeys, jaguars, and toucans.
+Most of these have been rescued and are undergoing rehabilitation.

 Go Cave Tubing

 Caves aren’t in short supply around Belize.
-You will visit quite a few without even trying as you explore the country’s nature reserves and national parks.
+You’ll visit quite a few without even trying as you explore the country’s nature reserves and national parks.
 But did you know that you can go tubing in some of these vast caves?